 You’ll need to plan a route for your Austrian adventure.
 There’s so much to see and do it’s hard to know where to start.
 Here are a few must-see sights and places to stay to get you started.

 Located next to the German border, Salzberg is home to Mozart’s birthplace and was where the Sound of Music was filmed.
 Take a boat ride on the Salzach, ride the funicular to the Hohensalzburg Fortress and stroll round the old town (a UNESCO World Heritage site).
+Why not also consider taking an extended motorhome trip through Germany when visiting Salzberg?

 Where to stay: Panoramacamping Stadtblick